patriciogonzalezvivo/eyeo16/README.md

 I got in touch w Diego, and he suggested that I should apply to interactivos Telefónica.

-(At the time, Telefónica was the Eyebeam of Buenos Aires.)
+(At the time, Telefónica was like the Eyebeam of Buenos Aires.)

 --